How Matrimonial Assets Are Divided In Alberta

 Matrimonial Assets: Equally Divided Between Spouses?

 It depends.
 According to the Matrimonial Property Act, the Court must divide any and all matrimonial asset(s) fairly.
 Typically, this means that the Court divides the matrimonial assets equally between spouses.
-There are times that the courts looks at persuasive reasons why a rational exists for an unequal division.
+There are times that the courts looks at persuasive reasons why a rationale exists for an unequal division.

 What are Dower Rights And How Do They Impact Me?